Eduard Suess: Biography

+Suess was also a member of the Austrian parliament as a representative of the liberal party.
+He stayed in the seat for 30 years until his retirement in 1896.
+As a parliamentarian he examined the policy of gold reserves and noted in his book Die Zukunft des Goldes (1877, [The future of gold]) that a scarcity of gold and an abundance of silver can be expected based on geology and that the gold standard might not work for all nations.In 1892 he wrote Die Zukunft des Silbers which was translated into English by the United States Senate in 1893.
+By this time his predictions on gold were holding but he pointed out that the government should stock a moderate amount of gold but not declare a gold standard or to fix an exchange ratio between the silver florin and gold coins.

 In his work Die Entstehung der Alpen, Suess also introduced the concept of the biosphere, which was later extended by Vladimir I. Vernadsky in 1926.
 Suess wrote:

 One thing seems to be foreign on this large celestial body consisting of spheres, namely, organic life.
 But this life is limited to a determined zone at the surface of the lithosphere.
 The plant, whose deep roots plunge into the soil to feed, and which at the same time rises into the air to breathe, is a good illustration of organic life in the region of interaction between the upper sphere and the lithosphere, and on the surface of continents it is possible to single out an independent biosphere.